PeakNote/peaknote-backend/README.md

 3. Configure webhook endpoints for real-time notifications

 ### RabbitMQ Configuration
-The application uses two main queues:
+The application uses message queues for asynchronous processing:
-- `peaknote.event.queue`: For meeting event processing
+- **Event Queue**: For Microsoft Graph meeting event processing
-- `peaknote.transcript.queue`: For transcript processing
+- **Transcript Queue**: For meeting transcript processing and AI summarization
+- **Management UI**: Available at http://localhost:15672 for monitoring

 ### Redis Configuration
 - Caching for transcript content and URL mappings